sandstone-mc/sandstone-cli/README.md

   -h, --help                     show CLI help
   -n, --namespace=namespace      The default namespace that will be used.

-  -r, --save-root                Save the data pack & resource pack in the .minecraft/datapacks &
+  -r, --save-root                Save the datapack & resource pack in the .minecraft/datapacks &
                                  .minecraft/resource_packs folders.
 Not compatible with --world.

   -s, --server-path=server-path  The server path to write the server-side packs at.
 Not compatible with --world.